 One of the most interesting aspects of the city is the beer pipeline, put in place by De Halve Maan (Half Moon) brewery.
 It’s actually an underground pipeline that transports enough beer to fill 12,000 bottles every hour!
 If that doesn’t put Bruges in your ‘Must Visit’ list, we don’t know what will.

-Besides beer being a national obsession – with everyone drinking it in Belgium-specific glasses for breakfast, lunch, dinner and between-meals snack – beer is also extensively used for cooking the native dishes in Bruges.
+Besides beer being a national obsession – with everyone drinking it in Belgium-specific glasses for breakfast, lunch, dinner and between-meal snack – beer is also extensively used for cooking the native dishes in Bruges.
 From beer-based croquettes to beer-marinated meats, you’ll find pretty much everything you can think of.

 Third: Food (Of Course)